diegogliarte/JiRage/README.md

-# User Feedback and JIRA Integration System
+# JiRage

 ## Overview
+This project was done for the [HackEPS2023](https://devpost.com/software/jirage?ref_content=user-portfolio&ref_feature=in_progress)

-This project is a web-based application designed to collect user feedback and create corresponding issues in JIRA.
-It features a frontend for submitting feedback and a Flask-based backend that processes this feedback, categorizing it into issues with varying priorities.
+This is a web-based application designed to collect user feedback and create corresponding issues in JIRA.
+It features a frontend for submitting feedback and a Flask-based backend that processes this feedback, categorizing it into issues with varying priorities using ChatGPT.
 These issues are then posted to JIRA, streamlining the tracking and management process.

 ### Features

 - **User Feedback Form**: A simple and intuitive interface for users to submit feedback.
-- **Flask Backend**: Processes the feedback, classifying it into different categories and priorities.
+- **Flask Backend**: Processes the feedback, classifying it into different categories and priorities using the OpenAI api.
 - **JIRA Integration**: Automatically creates issues in JIRA based on user feedback.
 - **Dockerized Setup**: Ensures consistency across development and production environments.